 - the 80% water-filled, jelly-like nucleus pulposus and

-- the rubberband-like, sensitive outer fibers (anular fibers) call the anulus fibrosus.
+- the rubberband-like, sensitive outer fibers (anular fibers) called the anulus fibrosus.

 These two parts work together like "shock absorbers" for the spine by holding the vertebrae apart.
 They also ensure space between the facet joints so they don't irritate each other under normal motions.
 The disc is the most pain sensitive structure in the spine.

-- contained discs - Those discs that the center of the disc (nucleus) stays within the outer anular fibers, usually causing low back pain and possibly leg pain.
+- contained discs - Those discs that the center of the disc (nucleus pulposus) stays within the outer anular fibers, usually causing neck pain and if the contained disc presses on a spinal nerve, may cause arm pain.

-- non-contained discs - Those discs that the center of the disc (nucleus) escapes through the outer anular fibers, usually resulting in leg pain.
+- non-contained discs - Those discs that the center of the disc (nucleus pulposus) escapes through the outer anular fibers, usually resulting in arm pain.

 Cox Technic Flexion-Distraction and Decompression performed at Arctic Chiropractic, Sitka may well resolve the pain from either.
-Contact Arctic Chiropractic, Sitka today.
+Contact us today to help you.